 Does the visa require a certain level of compensation?
 Many countries require a certain salary for someone to receive a visa - this is because they want to ensure only "highly-skilled" workers are being provided visas to work

-Potentially - we have links to accountants and law firms all over the world who can help with this.
-Come and speak to us and we will see what we can do
+We may be able to acquire visas on behalf of your new hire.
+We have links to accountants and law firms all over the world who can help with this.
+Come and speak to us and we will see what we can do.